sanagnos/comjs/README.md

 Run `npm install comjs` to setup.

 Best way is to go thru the example.
+- Point your terminal to `cb ./comjs/example/native`
-Run `node ./examples/native/server` and `chrome localhost` (F12 to see console output).
+- Run `node server` and `chrome localhost` (F12 to see console output).

-Also check out the native client with a parallel node process `node ./examples/native/client.js`.
+- Also check out the native client with a parallel node process `node client.js`.

 ## API